-Some of you are probably saying, “Mark, what are you talking about?”
+Some of you are probably saying, “What are you talking about?”
 That’s fair.
 Over the next few posts, I will attempt to answer that question.
 Buckle up.
-This could be a wild ride – for some of you, anyway.
+This could be a wild ride – for some of us, anyway.

 Did he just say that?!

 Tucked away in Acts chapter 21 is a single verse with staggering implications.
-Yet, the comment that Dr Luke (the author of Acts) faithfully records, has been missed by generations of believers.
+Yet, the comment that Dr Luke (the author of Acts) faithfully records, has been over-looked by generations of believers.

 Let me rewind the tape for a minute.
 I said the verse has “staggering implications”.
 The question is, for whom?
-The answer: For the majority of Bible carrying evangelical Christians in the West.
+The answer: For a large number of evangelical Christians in the West.
 How so?
-Because it shatters a set of core beliefs – beliefs that are based on a false doctrine called Replacement Theology.
-(I have a lot more to say about this diabolical doctrine but it will have to wait for a later post.)
+Because it calls into question a set of core beliefs – beliefs that are based on a false doctrine called Replacement Theology.
+(I have more to say about this debunked doctrine – but it will have to wait for a later post.)

 The apostle Paul has just arrived in Jerusalem, ending his third missionary journey.
-According to first century historian Gene Edwards, it is now 26 years after the death and resurrection of Yeshua, the young rabbi from Nazareth.
-Paul heads into town to meet with James the brother of Jesus and all of the elders in Jerusalem.
+According to first century historian Gene Edwards, it is now 28 years after the death and resurrection of Jesus, the young rabbi from Nazareth.
+Paul heads into town to meet with James the brother of Jesus and the elders in Jerusalem.
 They listen as Paul recounts the efforts and the fruit of his trip.
 They are ecstatic to hear of all that God has done.